Sojitz Corporation

 Goals and Targets

-For existing businesses, emission reduction targets will be set based on separate international protocols for CO2 emissions (Scope).
+For existing businesses, emission reduction targets will be set based on separate international protocols for CO2 emissions (Scope categories).
 For new businesses, Sojitz views the transition towards a decarbonized society as an opportunity for growth, and the company will actively promote diverse new businesses.

 Existing Businesses